KastnerRG/Read_the_docs/docs/project3.rst

 * script.tcl and directives.tcl file to create the project

-Demo folder contains three files:
+Demo folder contains one file:

-* project3_host.ipynb - this file has your demo instructions.
-It provides two examples for streaming and using interrupts.
-You should use the examples to create your host program.

-* fact_intrpt.bit - this is used for an example in your demo instructions

-* fact_intrpt.tcl - this is used for an example in your demo instructions
+* DFT.ipynb - notebook for demo

 3. Project Goal
 --------------